whisthq/whist/protocol/client/README.md

 ./client 0.0.0.0 --width 800 --height 600
 ```

-Alternatively, if you want to run the executable directly, in the `/client/build64/[Windows/Darwin/Linux]` directory or `/client/build32/Windows`, run:
+Alternatively, if you want to run the executable directly, in the `/client/build64` directory, run:

 ```
 Windows: